-How has the Canyon team been dealing with the challenges of the pandemic and working from home?
+How has the Canyon team been dealing with the challenges of the COVID-19 pandemic while maintaining a healthy work-life balance working from home?
 We asked them and here’s what they had to say and valuable advice they offer.

 Dale: Being Proactive When All Seems to Be Upside-Down